ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 ## WDM Label and Label Range {#label-range}

-As described in {{!RFC6205}} and {{!RFC7699}}, the WDM label represents the frequency slot assigned to a WDM Label Switched Path (LSP) on a given WDM Link, which models an Optical Multiplex Section (OMS) Media Channel Group (MCG) as described in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.
+As described in {{!RFC6205}} and {{!RFC7699}}, the WDM label represents the frequency slots assigned to a WDM Label Switched Path (LSP) on a given WDM Link, which models an Optical Multiplex Section (OMS) Media Channel Group (MCG) as described in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.

-The same WDM label shall be assigned to the same WDM LSP on all the WDM Links on a regen-free LSP path or path segment.
+The same WDM label (which represents the frequency slots associated to the WDM LSP) will be assigned on all the WDM Links along a regen-free LSP path or path segment (i.e., an LSP path or path segment which does not include any 3R regenerator).
+Depending on the 3R capabilities, the WDM label may or may not change at a 3R regenerator: see
+{{Section 2.7 of ?I-D.ietf-ccamp-optical-impairment-topology-yang}} for more details on 3R regenerators.

 A frequency slot is defined in {{ITU-T_G.694.1}} as a contiguous frequency range characterized by its nominal central frequency and slot width.
 The frequency range allocated to a frequency slot is unavailable to other frequency slots.